 Can I get OPM Disability Retirement even if my Federal agency or the Postal Service has accommodated me?

 In theory, Yes.
 This is because, technically, a “legal” accommodation is not the same as a light/limited duty accommodation.
 In practice, OPM clerks will deliberately ignore this fact; instead, they will argue that any accommodation provided by your Agency will constitute a legal accommodation.
 They might even argue that by signing the acceptance of a light duty job offer you were clearly stating that you were happily accommodated by your Agency.
-OPM Disability Retirement Attorneys who deal with these issues all the time should be able to prepare for you a strategy that will preempt this and other types of potential arguments OPM clerks and even lawyers will try to use to defeat your Federal or Postal Disability Retirement application.
+OPM Disability Retirement Attorneys who deal with these issues all the time should be able to prepare for you a strategy that will preempt this and other types of potential arguments OPM disability clerks and sometimes even OPM lawyers will try to use to defeat your Federal or Postal Disability Retirement application.

 What will happen when I turn 62 years old?